sales-imp/conversion-tracking/README.md

 == How it works ==

-In the checkout page a var is found named s.products.
+In the checkout page a var is found named s.products (Omniture Analytics).
 It's a string containing all orders with their productID, name, total price and quantity.
 The script converts this string back to an array of item objects conaining id, name, unit price and quantity.
 It then sends each item to the tracking systems.